bakame-php/http-structured-fields/README.md

 // display "dumela lefatshe";a=?0, ("a" "b" @1703319068);a
 ```

+> [!TIP]
+> While the format can be overwhelming at first, you will come to understand it while reading
+> the rest of the documentation.
+Under the hood, the `DataType` enum uses the mechanism discussed hereafter.

 #### Using specific named constructor

-To complement the factory and to allow for more fine-grained manipulations, the package
-also provides specific classes for each data type.
-Parsing the header value is done
+The package provides specific classes for each data type.
+Parsing the structured field value is done
 via the `fromHttpValue` named constructor.
-The method is attached to each
+The method is attached to each library's structured
-library's structured fields representation as shown below:
+field representation as shown below:

 ```php
 declare(strict_types=1);